Baobaobear/MiniBigInteger/README.md

 [中文版本](README_cn.md)

-This is a C++03 port of large integer library.
-It allows you parsing of numbers as strings in any bases between 2 and 36 and converting them back to string.
+This is a C++03 port of arbitrary-precision arithmetic of integer library.
+It allows you input and output large integers from strings in any bases between 2 and 36.

-The BigIntMini & BigIntTiny is designed for online contest that enought for most of case.
+The BigIntMini & BigIntTiny is designed for online contest that enought to use in most of cases although they are not the fastest.

 ## Code Example